chakra-ui/panda/website/pages/docs/concepts/slot-recipes.md

 You can set an optional `className` property in the `sva` config which can be used to target slots in the DOM.

+> Each slot will contain a `${className}__${slotName}` class in addition to the atomic styles.

-Let's say you want to apply a different border color to the checkbox control based on the size and the checked state.
+Let's say you want to apply a different border color to the button text directly from the `root` slot.
 Here's how you would do it:

-Each slot will contain a `${className}__${slotName}` class in addition to the atomic styles.

 ```tsx
 import { sva } from '../styled-system/css'